Pelagicore/qface/docs/grammar.rst

         <name> = <value>,
     }

-A QDL document always describes one module.
+A QFace document always describes one module.
 Each document can contain one or more interfaces, structs, flags or enums.
 Each document can import other modules using the import statement.

 Module
 ======

 A module is identified name.
 A module should be normally a URI where all parts are lowercase (e.g. `entertainment.tuner`).
 A module can import other modules.
-This is used to ensure that dependencies are declared inside the QDL file.
+This is used to ensure that dependencies are declared inside the QFace file.

 Types
 -----